 ERC-721 enabled the creation of a new market, expanding the use cases of crypto.
 It also laid the foundation for the metaverse.

 The ERC-1559 change was the most discussed upgrade of all time.
-The reason for it being so contentious was that it aimed to change the tokenomics of ETH.
-That means it altered ETH’s supply in the market.
+Its contentious nature was due to its aim to change ETH’s tokenomics, which means it altered the market’s supply of ETH.
 Proposed in 2019 and implemented in 2021, it is one part of the London hard fork.

 Well, a few years ago, the core team decided to reduce Ethereum’s block rewards.
-That meant miners would not receive 5 ETH anymore.
+That meant miners would no longer receive 5 ETH.
 They would have to make do with 2 ETH.
 When that happened, miners began to up their gas fees to compensate for the decrease in earnings.
-This led to network congestion.
-That meant transactions with lower gas fees would take very long.
+This led to network congestion, which meant transactions with lower gas fees would take very long.

 The ERC-1559 ensured Ethereum had made some significant fundamental changes to the fee mechanism.
 Before it was implemented, the reward consisted of the block reward and the transaction fee.
 With ERC-1559, the transaction fee paid in ETH is burned permanently instead.
 So, the miners now only got block rewards thereafter.
 (Now, this is staking rewards.)

-So, to sum it up, ERC-1559 decreased the supply of new ETH in the market.
+To sum up, ERC-1559 decreased the supply of new ETH in the market.

 4. ERC-3675: PoS upgrade

-ERC-3675 can be regarded as a noteworthy upgrade in the life of Ethereum.
+ERC-3675 can be regarded as a noteworthy upgrade in Ethereum’s history.
 The upgrade was proposed in mid-2021 and implemented on 15 September 2022.
-The proposal by Vitalik Buterin, Danny Ryan, and Mikhail Kalinin specified a change in a block structure, block processing, fork choice rule, and network interface.
+Vitalik Buterin, Danny Ryan, and Mikhail Kalinin proposed a change in the block structure, block processing, fork choice rule, and network interface.
 These changes facilitated the transition from the Proof-of-Work to the Proof-of-Stake consensus mechanism.

 The mechanism change had been discussed for a long time, but EIP-3675 set the idea in motion.